Primary Navigation Mobile

 Performance rating: 4 out of 54.0

-Hybrid cars may seem complicated but in theory they’re quite simple.
-There’s a standard petrol engine – in this case a 1.8-litre with 98bhp – along with an electric motor which can provide extra power when needed or can actually drive the car on its own.
-The electric motor is powered by high-performance batteries which are charged during deceleration and braking.
+Used hybrid cars may seem complicated but in theory they’re quite simple – as well as supremely reliable.
+There’s a standard petrol engine – in this case a 1.8-litre with 100hp – along with an electric motor which can provide extra power when needed or can actually drive the car on its own.
+The electric motor is powered by batteries which are charged by the engine, as well as during deceleration and braking.

-Petrol and electric motor combined give the Prius 134bhp and a 0-62mph time of 10.4 seconds – that’s two seconds quicker than the Honda Insight.
-Compared to the previous Prius (which used a 1.5-litre engine), this model is more powerful and accelerates faster, yet impressively manages to emit less CO2 – down to just 89g/km of CO2 – and is significantly more economical with a claimed average of 72mpg.
+Petrol and electric motor combined give the Prius 136hp and a 0-62mph time of 10.4 seconds – that’s two seconds quicker than the Honda Insight.
+Compared with the Prius Mk2 (which used a 1.5-litre engine), this model is more powerful and accelerates faster, yet impressively manages to emit less CO2 – down to just 89g/km of CO2 – and is significantly more economical with a claimed average of 72mpg.
+We managed 55mpg the last time we spend any time in one, which is not too shabby.

-In theory this gives the Toyota a range of almost 715 miles on one tank of fuel.
+This excellent fuel consumption gives the Toyota a range of up to 715 miles on one tank of fuel.
 In everyday driving, the Prius feels very much like any standard petrol automatic car and that’s a big compliment.
 It’s responsive when you accelerate and although the CVT automatic gearbox can at times hold high (and noisy) revs, it’s not strained and pulls well, making overtaking easy.

 It’ll get from 0-62mph in 10.7 seconds and go on to a top speed of 112mph.
 The Prius Plug-in has three driving modes: HV, EV and EV-City.
 In HV mode it operates in pretty much the same way as the standard Prius with the petrol engine kicking in when more power is required.
 In EV electric-only mode the driver can only travel up to 15 miles and up to 51mph but no petrol is used and there are zero CO2 emissions.